N3R4i/MKB2Controller/README.md

   * Deadzone Compensation - Used to eliminate ingame deadzone.
 Causes the stick tilt to start at the specified value.
 E.g. 0.5 will make the stick tilt start at 50% of its full range.
 Should be the same as the game's deadzone to improve mouse precision.
   * Mouse Acceleration - Exponent to control the mouse speed/camera sensitivity curve.
 Fast camera movement becomes even faster, slow camera movement is less affected.
 Set to 0 to turn it off.
   * Invert X/Y-Axis - self explanatory
-  * Mouse to stick L/R - Choose which stick to control with the mouse
+  * Mouse to stick L/R/N - Choose which stick to control with the mouse.
+When set to None, the cursor is not locked.
 * **Keyboard-Movement**
   * Keyboard Movement - self explanatory
-  * Movement Smoothing - Adds transition when changing movement direction.
-Makes the character turning smoother, useful when trying to run in circles.
+  * Movement Smoothing Increment - Allowed range: 0.1-1.
+Set to 1 to disable smoothing.
+Adds transition when changing movement directions.
+Makes the character turning smoother.
+This is mainly for Bloodborne to fix the animation stutter, when the player is turning.
   * Walk Modifier - Set up keys for walking and increasing/decreasing walking speed.
 Check toggle if you want toggle mode instead of hold mode.
   * Invert X/Y-Axis - self explanatory
   * Movement to stick L/R - Choose which stick to control with the movement keys
 * **Keybinds**
-	* KeyList Helper - This is where you can conveniently set up your main keybinds
+	* KeyList Helper - This is where you can conveniently set up your main keybinds.
+Key combinations with LCtrl/LAlt/LShift are supported.
+Two keys can be set per controller button through the interface.
+Any amount of additional keys can be set manually, by editing the list and separating the keys with |
 	* Saved KeyList Manager - Allows you to save your main keybinds into separate profiles
 * **Bloodborne**
 	* BonusButtons Bonus Buttons [B<sup>4</sup>] - Extra hotkeys for Bloodborne.
 [Jump on L3 mod](https://www.nexusmods.com/bloodborne/mods/156?tab=description) is required.
 Each key does specifically what it says.
 All dodge and backstep binds are executed on key press, rather than on release.